-Financial abuse means using a person's money or property without permission or in a fraudulent manner.
-Financial abuse can take away or limit an older person's resources, choices, and options.
+Financial abuse means using a person's money or property without permission or in a dishonest way.
+Financial abuse can take away or limit an older person's resources, choices and options.

-Financial abuse typically involves a family member or another person whom the older adult trusts.
-Financial abuse can occur when a family member or friend takes over financial decisions and control of the older adult’s money.
-Financial neglect occurs if a family member, friend or power of attorney controls the money but disregards the older adult’s financial obligations or does not fulfill instructions under the power of attorney.
+Financial abuse can involve a family member or person whom the older adult trusts, such as a friend or care provider.
+Financial abuse can happen when a family member or friend takes over financial decisions and control of the older adult’s money.
+It also happens if a family member, friend or power of attorney controls the money but disregards the older adult’s financial obligations or does not fulfill instructions under the power of attorney.

 Financial abuse and neglect negatively impact the trust among family members.
 Adult children may not consider or realize that their actions are financially abusive or neglectful toward their parent(s).